zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_08_en-US_REALITY_ENGINEERING.md

     All of them sacrificed everything.

     They are still here.
-    Or rather—their legacy is still here.
+    Or rather, their legacy is still here.
     They have lived and died in our reality.
     Their bones are in our earth.
     Their gnosis is in our accumulation.